amiorin/ddp/README.md

 * Ranger http://localhost:6080

 ## Demo
 In the company ACME there are two domains: Sales and Marketing.
-This domains have their own DWH solution based on Postgres.
+These domains have their own DWH solution based on Postgres.
 The company uses two Starburst Trino cluster to build a Query Fabric on top of the 2 silos.

 ```sql
 -- marketing cluster